Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 4. Don’t forget about design.

 This goes hand in hand with the last bullet.
 Design is not the most important element but it’s important to tailor it so that the audience can read your content easily, find great stuff or income links quickly and share your content easily.
 You also want your site to be mobile-friendly so I recommend looking for responsive themes.
-Keep your site clean, legible and accessible.
-That means making sure your load times are fast too.
-Google’s Page Speed tool can help you fix errors.
-If your host is slowing you down, it’s time for a change.

 In addition, new visitors should instantly understand what your site’s theme and quickly find the most interesting content and how to subscribe.
 Make sure that you have both email and RSS feeds, as well as services like BlogLovin’.
 Put links to all your social media in a prominent position to make it a no brainer for readers to follow you.